axelvaldez/radical-companies/_posts/2022/2022-05-12-rstayhome.markdown

   </ul>

 <h1>Benefits for the Caretaker</h1>
- <p>The main benefit is that there are other companies in the ensemble that can help.
-For example, the ensemble can provide help with,
+ <p>The main benefit is that there are other companies in the Ensemble that can help.
+For example, the Ensemble can provide help with,
   <ul>
    <li>Help with days off.</li>
    <li>Help wit extenbded vacations</li>